-Our Standard equipment trailers are available in GVW ratings from 7,000 – 14,000 lb.
-The floor of this trailer is even with the top of the frame for easy side loading of palletized material.
-All models have a dovetail with cleated, swing up loading ramps aid easy loading of your equipment.
-10,000 and up GVWR models include a dovetail.
-We increase the standard features as the weight rating progresses.
+Standard – Standard Equipment Trailers are available in GVWR’s from 7,000 – 14,000 lb.
+The floor of this trailer is even with the top of the frame.
+This allows easy side loading of palletized material.
+All models have a dovetail with cleated, swing up loading ramps to aid in easy loading of your equipment.
 These trailers are well-equipped, but do not have some of the added features that are included in the Deluxe model line-up.

-Our DELUXE equipment trailers are available in 10,000, 15,000, and 17,000 GVW ratings.
-Our best options are combined in a package deal.
+DELUXE – Deluxe Equipment Trailers are available in 10,000, 15,000, and 17,000 GVWR’s only.
+We combine our best options in a package deal.
 Included are: frame upgrades with closer crossmember spacing, premium radial tires, a rub rail on the stake pockets, an adjustable coupler, a 12,000 lb. drop foot jack, and a toolbox with a lockable lid.
-Every Deluxe model is wired with a U.S. made sealed wiring harness with lifetime LED lights.
+Every Deluxe model includes a U.S. made Sealco brand, cold weather, wiring harness with lifetime LED lights.

-All of the equipment trailer models listed thus far are available as separate model lines in a gooseneck trailer version.
-A gooseneck hitch adds considerable stability and overall control when towing, especially as the load being hauled increases in weight.
+All of the models listed above are also available as separate models in a gooseneck trailer version.
+A gooseneck hitch adds considerable stability and overall control while towing.
+This factor is important as the load being hauled increases in weight.
 Click the above gooseneck trailer link to go directly to this section of our website.

-Our final version of equipment trailer is the gravity tilt line.
-This trailer functions well when only a single piece of equipment to be loaded and where no additional attachments are to be hauled.
-The shorter overall length is the main advantage when choosing this style of trailer.
-We also offer a heavy duty forklift hauler in this family.
-Hauling conventional forklifts requires a purpose built trailer, due to the rear counter weight load concentration and low clearance.
-Our forklift tilt equipment trailers include super heavy frame construction features to stand up to the rigorous requirements of loading and hauling conventional forklifts.
+Our final version of equipment trailers is the gravity tilt line.
+This trailer works best with only a single piece of equipment to be loaded and where no additional attachments are to be hauled.
+A shorter overall length is the main advantage of this style of trailer.
+We also build this model in a heavy duty forklift hauler.
+Hauling conventional forklifts requires a purpose built trailer because of the concentrated rear counter weight load and low clearance.
+Our forklift tilt model includes super heavy duty frame construction features to support the floor and stand up to the rigorous requirements of loading and hauling conventional forklifts.